ncan33/STIF-2019/README.md

 **Electronics:**
 Arduino is used to control the electronics and translate incoming data from the strain gauges.
 The strain gauges are housed in a half-bridge load cell.
 Measurement range is between 0 to 49.05 Newtons.
 Two resistors were used to make a full Wheatstone Bridge.

+**Manufacturing Cost**
+The total cost of the [materials](https://github.com/ncan33/DATAA-2019/tree/master/how_to_assemble#materials-and-tools) is under $75.
+Currently, 3D printing is commonly accesible at research facilities in developed countries.
+Thus, with the cost and tools taken into account, this is a device that is easy to manufacture.

 ## Limitations and Future Improvements
 _This project is still being developed.
 The first prototype is a success, however I have many ideas on how to improve it._